erglo/wow-mission-report-button-plus/README.md

 It is still possible to access mission reports from previous expansions but the Blizzard devs still haven't implemented a possibility for users to access them via the graphical interface.
 So here comes this add-on to work:

++ it makes the minimap button for mission reports visible, if it has been hidden,
-+ it adds a right-click menu to the already available minimap button for mission reports,
++ it adds a right-click menu to the minimap button,
-+ with a selection of mission reports of previous expansions, which are...
++ with a selection of previous expansions and access to their mission reports, which are...
 + **anytime and anywhere accessible.**
 *(See full feature list below.)*

 ----

 ## Features

 + [x] adds a right-click menu to the minimap button
++ [x] displays the minimap button of the previous expansion as long as the current command table hasn't been unlocked
++ [x] optionally shows or hides the minimap button itself permanently
-+ [x] a click on an menu entry opens the (read-only) Mission Report Frame of the corresponding expansion
++ [x] clicking a menu entry opens the (read-only) Mission Report Frame of the corresponding expansion
-+ [x] show or hide the minimap button itself
-+ [x] get informed in chat on finished missions, talents, buildings (WoD garrison only) or WoD garrison invasions
++ [x] get informed in-chat on finished missions, talents, WoD garrison invasions and buildings, etc.
 + [x] choose from a variety of settings and adjust the addon to your liking
   + [x] or de-/select the menu entries with the expansions that are no longer of interest to you
 + [x] expansions you (yet) don't own will be hidden in the menu
 + [x] expansions without an unlocked command table will be displayed, but disabled
-  + [x] now showing a hint on which quest unlocks it
+  + [x] now showing a hint on how to unlock it
-+ [x] display the minimap button of the previous expansion as long as the current command table hasn't been unlocked
 + [x] see details about in-progress mission of each command table
 + [x] see which bounties and threats of each expansion are currently active (WIP)
 + [x] more to come...